 Exceptions

-There are some exceptions where employees may not qualify for statutory holiday pay even if they meet the last and first shift rules, including:
+There are two exceptions where employees may not qualify for statutory holiday pay even if they meet the last and first shift rules, including:

 These employees may have different entitlements and should verify directly with their employer.

-When an eligible employee takes a statutory holiday off, how is their holiday pay calculated?
-Ontario uses a simple formula:
+When an eligible employee takes a statutory holiday off, Ontario uses a simple formula to calculate the statutory holiday pay:

-Statutory Holiday Pay = (Total Regular Wages in Previous 4 Weeks รท 20)
+Statutory Holiday Pay = Total Regular Wages in the Previous 4 Weeks ÷ 20

 This formula also accounts for part-time and newly hired employees.
 Their holiday pay is prorated based on what they earned in the previous four weeks.